 WriterDuet has been a writers’-room default for years.
 The muscle memory is real — if your room is already on it, switching tools mid-season is the wrong fight.
 We’d rather you stay on WriterDuet for that show and try Arqo on your next pilot than hand-wave the adoption gap.

 Same-line collisions during a heated rewrite, six-collaborator merge under deadline, history-revert mid-pitch — WriterDuet has years of those scenarios surfaced and patched.
-Arqo’s collab is built on Yjs CRDT and has held up in QA, but WriterDuet has stress-test history we don’t.
+Arqo’s collab transport is Yjs CRDT through Liveblocks and every one of those surfaces is live, but the stress-test history behind it is much shorter.
+WriterDuet wins on the maturity of those edge cases today.

 Same Fountain editor on iOS and Android, three synced views at 390px, sub-2s offline open.
 WriterDuet’s phone surface is a companion view; Arqo’s is the editor.
 Solo writers travel; rooms don’t.